-When you use your bank account as a payment method, you are allowing PayPal to initiate a transfer from your bank account to the recipient.
-For these transactions, PayPal will make electronic transfers from your bank account in the amount you specify.
-You authorize PayPal to try this transfer again if the initial transfer is rejected by your bank for any reason.
+Each time you use your bank account as a payment method, you authorize PayPal to initiate a transfer from your bank account to the recipient.
+For these transactions, PayPal will make electronic transfers from your bank account, as set forth under Authorization to Charge Your Payment Method.
+You authorize PayPal to re-present this transfer from your bank account up to two (2) times if the initial transfer is rejected by your bank for any reason.
+Adding money to your PayPal balance (including your PayPal Balance account balance) while a re-presentment is pending does not stop the original transfer from being re-presented by us to your bank.

-If you use your PayPal account to pay for an item and you select your bank account as the funding method for the transaction, remember that your PayPal account is issued to you by PayPal and not your bank.
+If you use your PayPal account to pay for an item and you select your bank account as the payment method for the transaction, remember that your PayPal account is issued to you by PayPal and not your bank.
 The terms, benefits, and protections associated with your PayPal account may vary from those that apply to your bank account.
 If you use your PayPal account to make a purchase that exceeds the balance in your linked bank account, you could incur overdraft fees, even if you chose not to allow overdrafts with your bank.
 Similarly, the liability limits applicable to your PayPal account may differ from those applicable to your bank account.